open-orchestra/open-orchestra-docs/en/developer_guide/navigation_panel.rst

 The data table view is based on `DataTables library`_.
 So all options coming from this library are allowed in the definition of the columns.

-Here is an example of yml configuration:
+Here is an example of yml data table configuration:

 .. code-block:: yaml